asciidoctor/atom-asciidoc-image-helper/README.md

 1. Take a screenshot or copy an image to the clipboard.
 2. Paste it into Atom AsciiDoc editor.
-3. See that the 'Images Folder' has a new png file, and an image reference was inserted into the editor with the correct filename.
+3. See that the _'Images Folder'_ has a new png file, and an image reference was inserted into the editor with the correct filename.

 The default setting is to place copied and created a folder named `images` in the same folder as the document.
-Another default setting is to expect that the `:imagesdir:` attribute is **not** set in the document (or through cli) and sets the 'Append Images Folder' setting to `true`.
-This setting will append the Images Folder path to the filename in the `image:[]` macro so that asciidoctor knows where to find the files.
+Another default setting is to expect that the `:imagesdir:` attribute is **not** set in the document (or through cli) and sets the _'Append Images Folder'_ setting to `true`.
+This setting will append the Images Folder path to the filename in the `image:[]` macro so that AsciiDoctor knows where to find the files.

-**NOTE:** To increase flexibility for moving your images folder, and to also reduce the repetition of hard coded image folder strings in the document; it is recommended to set the `:imagesdir:` attribute for your document to match the 'Images Folder' setting in this package and to disable the 'Append Images Folder' option.
+**NOTE:** To increase flexibility for moving your images folder, and to also reduce the repetition of hard coded image folder strings in the document; it is recommended to set the `:imagesdir:` attribute for your document to match the _'Images Folder'_ setting in this package and to disable the _'Append Images Folder'_ option.
 This way, the package will know where to place your image files, and asciidoctor will know where to find them.

-If you want to move your folder of images into a new directory called something like 'assets' you would change the Folder Location string to `assets/images`, and set this same thing as the value of the `:imagesdir:` attribute in the document.
+If you want to move your folder of images into a new directory called something like `assets` you would change the Folder Location string to `assets/images`, and set this same thing as the value of the `:imagesdir:` attribute in the document.
-Make sure the setting to 'Append Images Folder' is not checked.
+Make sure the setting to _'Append Images Folder_' is not checked.
 Now everything should just work as expected in the new location, without requiring a Find/Replace operation over all of the documents that have hard coded the images folder into the image macros.

 ### Notes for Windows Users

 #### To take a screenshot to the clipboard.

-Use PrintScr to capture your entire desktop.
+Use `PrintScr` to capture your entire desktop.
-Use Alt + PrintScr to capture the active window.
+Use `Alt + PrintScr` to capture the active window.

 #### When copying an existing file on your local system into the document.